 Functionality of Policy Administration Systems

-Policy administration systems (PAS) are responsible for managing the entire insurance policy life cycle (ie. rate, quote, issue, endorse, renew).
+Insurance policy administration systems (PAS) are responsible for managing the entire insurance policy life cycle (ie. rate, quote, issue, endorse, renew).
 According to Celent’s perspective, it is the “primary system of record for property and casualty, general, and specialty insurance business operations, handling all transactions from the front end of individual policyholder management to the back end of billing and premium payments.”

 Functionality-Related Procurement Tips

-Implementation of Policy Administration Systems
+Implementing Policy Administration Systems

 Implementation-Related Procurement Tips

-- Assess the vendors product onboarding processes and communication styles.
+- Assess the vendor's product, onboarding processes, and communication styles.

 - Strive for transparency of goals and deliverables during the sales process and beyond.

 When evaluating the strengths and weaknesses of a policy administration vendor’s implementation processes, focus on their communication practices and the skill sets of team members assigned to your project.
-We emphasize complete transparency not just during implementation, but from the moment that sales conversations begin.
+We emphasize complete transparency, not just during implementation, but from the moment that sales conversations begin.
 Your first touchpoint should be built on honesty, respect, expectation, and alignment.

 These core principles extend past the sales process and into project implementation.
-We use an agile, iterative implementation approach, with emphasis on using third-party content where it’s appropriate.
+We use an agile, iterative implementation approach, with an emphasis on incorporating third-party content where it’s appropriate.
 Our focus in every partnership is the rapid delivery of business value, continuous improvement, high-quality deliverables, and project transparency and visibility.
 These translate not only into optimal implementation timelines but also into a technology platform and partner that is aligned to your goals and requirements.

 Get Started With Solartis